kasbench/globeco-execution-service/cursor-log.md

 [2024-06-10] Request: Execute step 7 of execution-plan.md (implement unit tests for the entity, repository, service interface, and service implementation for execution, using test containers).

+[2024-06-10] Request: Execute step 8 of execution-plan.md (implement caching for execution using Spring's caching abstraction with Caffeine, 5 minute TTL, as required).

+[2024-06-10] Request: Execute step 9 of execution-plan.md (implement unit testing for execution caching).